 Want to do an engagement session at Dream Lake, or go for a hike to get epic wedding or elopement photos in Rocky Mountain National Park?
-I hike to Dream Lake every month of the year, and built this guide to share all my favorite tips and tricks for tackling this iconic Colorado hike.
+I’m a local photographer who has hiked to Dream Lake dozens of times, and wrote this guide to share all my favorite tips and tricks for tackling this iconic Colorado hike.

 Larsen Photo Co. is authorized by the National Park Service, U.S. Department of the Interior, to conduct services in Rocky Mountain National Park.